Howchoo/drone-wars/README.md

 ### "Reward/Recovery" Program (subroutine)

 #### Description:
 Replace contents of DCIM with a "reward if found" identification image (with instructions for returning drone) prior to destruction in case the physical drone remains cannot be recovered by us.
-This allows for physical inspection of the drone to recover (fingerprints, serial number, etc.) if the payload has not detonated and if the drone.
+This allows for physical inspection of the drone to recover (fingerprints, serial number, etc.) if the payload has not detonated and if the drone has not yet been physically recovered.

 ## Planned Programs (to be coded)